Nordstrom is “sunsetting” its Trunk Club business, the personal styling service it acquired in 2014 for $350 million.

 The announcement came on the same day Nordstrom posted better than expected first-quarter results and announced a new partnership with Allbirds.

-The retailer, which made the announcement during its earnings call with analysts on Tuesday, said it would close all six of the personal styling service’s brick-and-mortar locations.
-However, instead of shutting down the service, Nordstrom plans to absorb Trunk Club into its department stores.
+This news comes after the retailer announced during its earnings call with analysts in March 2020, that it would close all six of the personal styling service’s brick-and-mortar locations.
+Nordstrom planed to absorb Trunk Club into its department stores at the time.

-“Styling is a key differentiator for Nordstrom,” CEO Erik Nordstrom said in the company’s conference call with analysts.
+“Styling is a key differentiator for Nordstrom,” CEO Erik Nordstrom said in the company’s conference call with analysts in March 2020.
 “Our plans include relocating clubhouse styling to nearby Nordstrom stores to reach more customers while continuing to offer our core Trunk-based services.”

-Nordstrom acquired Trunk Club — then a men’s shopping service — in 2014.
-It had since expanded into six physical spaces in Boston, Chicago, Dallas, Los Angeles, Washington, D.C., and New York City.
-The program, which offers in-person and online shopping options, charges members a $25 styling fee, which is nonrefundable but credited toward customers’ final purchase.
+After acquiring Trunk Club, Nordstrom had expanded the business into six physical spaces in Boston, Chicago, Dallas, Los Angeles, Washington, D.C., and New York City.
+The program, which offers in-person and online shopping options, charged members a $25 styling fee, which is nonrefundable but credited toward customers’ final purchase.
 (Prior to the opening of its men’s and women’s stores in Manhattan, the Trunk Club — or the Clubhouse — on 51st Street and Madison Avenue was the only physical space for New Yorkers to shop Nordstrom’s wares.)